cerner/terra-toolkit/scripts/postcss/README.md

 This plugin makes the assumption that you are declaring theme variables under a global css class i.e. ```.orion-fusion-theme``` and these theme files are included in such a way that they are processed by webpack.

-Consider the following component.
-The react component pulls in and applies the css styles to div.
+Consider the following example.
+The React component, `Component.jsx` pulls in and applies css styles from `component.module.scss` to the wrapper div.
+You will also notice it is getting the current theme set on the application from the `ThemeContext` and is also applying the current theme name to the div.

+If the current theme was `orion-fusion-theme` the `orion-fusion-theme` classname would be applied and the styles from `component.orion-fusion-theme.module.scss` would be applied since it is imported into `component.module.scss` and was processed by webpack.

-Component.jsx
+#### Component.jsx

 ```jsx
 import React from 'react';